be-bold/aws-codelab/terraform/20-beginner/30-auto-scaling_target-tracking/README.md

 ## Task
-0. Create a new folder `auto-scaling`
+0. Create a new folder `30-auto-scaling`
 0. Create an autoscaling policy
     0. using scaling type *target tracking*
     0. predefined metric *ALBRequestCountPerTarget*